FernandoBasso/dev-how-to/functional-javascript/composing-functions.md

 // → false
 ```

-## handling calculations with pipe
+## handling calculations with pipe and compose

 We want to multiply a number by 2, then add 10, and then increment it.
 We can do: